 - It is the policy of the University of Delaware not to cancel classes on religious holidays.
 However, students and faculty are encouraged to exercise their own judgment pertaining to their attendance on these days.
 In addition, faculty are encouraged not to schedule examinations or require the submission of special assignments on the following days: the evenings before as well as the first two days of Rosh Hashanah and Yom Kippur in the fall term, Good Friday and the evening before and the first two days of Passover in the spring semester.

 - Absence on religious holidays listed in University calendars is recognized as an excused absence.
 Nevertheless, students are urged to remind the instructor of their intention to be absent on a particular upcoming holiday.

-- Absences due to serious illness or death within a student’s family, or other serious family emergency, are recognized as excused absences.
+- Absences due to death within a student’s family or serious family emergency are recognized as excused absences.
 To validate such absences, the student should present evidence to the Assistant Dean’s Office of his or her college.
 The Assistant Dean’s Office will then provide a letter of verification to all of the student’s instructors for the term.

 - For relatively minor, short-term illnesses of students (e.g., colds and flu, where attendance in class is undesirable), or their immediate family, the University system depends upon reasonable communication between students and faculty.
 If possible, students should report such illnesses before the affected class, following the directions of the instructor as provided at the beginning of the semester.

 - Absences due to serious illness of the student (e.g., hospitalization, surgery, or protracted medical illness or convalescence) shall be recognized as excused absences.
 To validate such absences, the student should present evidence of the illness to the Assistant Dean’s Office of his or her college.
 Supportive evidence will be provided on the student’s request by Student Health Services directly to the respective Assistant Dean.